 The explanation for all this is that the key to getting muscle gain stimulated is the number of muscle fibers recruited during an exercise.

 The more weight lift, the more fibers are recruited

 Imagine you want to move a stone by pulling on some ropes you’ve tied to it.
 The more the stone weighs, the more ropes you’ll need.

-What is new is that it has been discovered that as we perform repetitions towards an exercise failure.
-More muscle units are recruited until, failing out.
+What is new is that it has been discovered that as we perform repetitions toward an exercise failure.
+More muscle units are recruited until failing out.
 All units within the muscle are activated in an attempt to lift the weight.

 Therefore, while putting a lot of weight on your workout is a way to gain muscle, it is equally important to put less weight and lengthen repetitions until you reach failure.

 Because as we saw earlier, all tissues besides muscle must adapt to lifting high weights and not adapting to the same speed.